 - Return to Citation

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Hollis Crossroads.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Hollis Crossroads
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Hollis Crossroads.
+Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Hollis Crossroads

 Our distance measurements begin at a specific point in Hollis Crossroads.
 The point that we are using is located at these GPS coordinates - Latitude: 33.5238, Longitude: -85.6375 [Map].